katchinsky/jewish-maps/README.md

   - `--checkpoint-interval 25` (default) flushes the checkpoint after every N photos.
   - Restart with `--resume` to skip already-labeled photos using both the checkpoint file and cached per-photo JSON responses.
   - Caches live in `cache/enrichment/model_responses/`; delete them to force a clean rerun.

+#### OpenAI Batch mode

+Use `python -m scripts.enrich_vk_dataset openai-batch ...` to offload large annotation jobs to OpenAI's Batch API (50% cheaper and higher throughput):

+1. `openai-batch prepare` — reads the dataset (same flags as `annotate`), writes a `.jsonl` request file, and saves a manifest with the exact `photo_id` mapping.
+2. `openai-batch upload` — uploads the `.jsonl` via the Files API (`--openai-api-key` is required for all API-facing subcommands).
+3. `openai-batch create` — starts a batch job using the uploaded file; capture the `batch_id`, `output_file_id`, and `error_file_id`.
+4. `openai-batch status|list|cancel` — monitor the job while it runs asynchronously (guaranteed within 24h).
+5. `openai-batch results --file-id <output_file_id> --output batch_output.jsonl` — download the finished responses (repeat for the error file if present).
+6. `openai-batch apply --batch-output batch_output.jsonl --manifest cache/enrichment/openai_batch_manifest.json --output-csv vk_photos_perm_enriched.csv` — merges the batch results back into the dataset, reproducing the same CSV/model response files as the synchronous pipeline.

+This keeps the interactive script lightweight while enabling large backfills under separate rate limits.

 ## Testing